fabianh001/the-one/README.md

-# The ONE - Unity Editiona
+# The ONE - Unity Edition

 The Opportunistic Network Environment simulator.